How is Ankylosing Spondylitis Treated?

 - Building a support team

-People with AS may also choose to incorporate complementary therapies along with their treatment to manage their symptoms.
-Some of the complementary medicine approaches for AS include:
+People with AS may also choose to add complementary therapies to their treatment to manage their symptoms.
+Some complementary medicine approaches for AS include: